By David Drinks

 Continuing to train your body to maintain strength, agility, and power will ensure that you do everything that you can to maintain these crucial physical characteristics even as you age.

 Loss of mobility is closely related to a loss of strength.
 This not only refers to a loss of flexibility but also to a loss in the ability to get around in general.
 A loss in mobility can result from pain, lack of flexibility, and a lack of physical strength.

-Limited endurance can result in falling simply because muscular fatigue can result in a loss of motor control.
+Limited endurance can result in a fall simply because muscular fatigue can result in a loss of motor control.
 A loss of coordination, dragging the feet, or simply misstepping due to fatigue can result in a fall.

 All these risk factors for falling can be eliminated or greatly improved by a properly maintained physical training routine.

-Next week, we’ll start talking all about how to set up your training routine for better balance, so stay tuned…
+Next week, we will start talking all about how to set up your training routine for better balance, so stay tuned…

 Contact us here to talk about how we can help you develop an exercise routine that improves your balance and so much more!